viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 # --initial-cluster-state=new
 # with
 # --initial-cluster-state=existing
-# the simplu run the resulting command:
+# the simply run the resulting command:
 bash new-run
 ```